est31/leaftest/README.md

 After mapping has finished, you can open the `www/map.html` file.
 If you want to publish your results, you can either symlink the `www` directory into your `/var/www` directory, or copy it.
 Due to usage of relative symlinks, you should use `rsync -L`, so that the copied directory doesn't contain symlinks.

+You can use the `JOBNUM` environment variable to control the number of parallel jobs used for creating the tiles.

 ##License
 Copyright (c) 2015 est31, License: MIT.

 Parts base on unilicensed script from [LibertyLand](http://www.ayntest.net/pages/liberty-land-map.html) minetest server, [github here](https://github.com/ayntest/ayntest.github.io).